Immigration Lawyer Chicago/ Resources/ Immigration Insights/ USCIS Tax Return Requirements for Immigrants

 For example, refugees who work legally in the U.S. may be required to make Social Security and Medicare tax contributions.
 In addition, filing taxes helps determine eligibility and how much aid is provided for public assistance programs such as Supplemental Nutrition Assistance Program (SNAP), formerly called food stamps, and Medicaid.

 Overall, while there is no one-size-fits-all answer to this question, it is clear that refugees do engage with the tax system in some way and are often required to contribute financially to government programs.
-If you are a refugee and looking for clarity on this question, reach out to the attorneys at Scott D. Pollock & Associates P.C.
+If you are a refugee and looking for clarity on this question, reach out to the Chicago immigration attorneys at Scott D. Pollock & Associates P.C.

 Despite the fact that undocumented immigrants are not able to officially work or claim any benefits, these individuals are still required to pay taxes on their income.
 This is typically done through third-party reporting and employer penalties.